fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And (We made subservient) to Sulayman, the wind blowing violent, pursuing its course by his command to the land which We had blessed and we are knower of all things: And of the rebellious people there were those who dived for him and did other work besides that; and we kept guard over them;

-    And Sulayman was Dawud’s heir, and he said, O men! we have been tangent the language of birds, and we have been given all things; most surely this is manifest grace.
+    And Sulayman was Dawud’s heir, and he said, "O men! we have been tangent the language of birds, and we have been given all things; most surely this is manifest grace".
     Quran 38:34-35

 Unlike the Talmudic tradition, Solomon was unaware and never participated in idolatry.
 And the Quran rejects that Solomon was a magician:

-    "(...)
-Solomon did not disbelieve, but the devils disbelieved, teaching men magic and (...)".
-(2:102)
+    "Solomon did not disbelieve, but the devils disbelieved, teaching men magic and".
+    Quran, Al-Baqara 2:102

 ### Judgment on the field